Total Barricades and Traffic Encounters | Guide Dogs for the Blind Skip to main content

 Total Barricades

 Once you locate the total barricade, praise your dog for showing it to you.
-Most often, the best option is to work your dog toward the parallel street by doing a turn to the curb.
+Most often, the best option is to work your dog toward the parallel street by doing a formal turn to the curb.
 Once there, read your traffic and prepare to give a “forward" into the street.
-As you step into the street, immediately give a moving turn command.
+As you step into the street, immediately give a moving turn cue.
 Stay as close as possible to the obstacle as you move around it.
-Praise your dog at the up curb and give the command "forward".
+Praise your dog at the up curb and give the cue "forward".
 Many dogs may want to initiate a moving turn back to their original line of travel.
-Allow them to do this as you offer a moving turn command while stepping out of the street.
+Allow them to do this as you offer a moving turn cue while stepping out of the street.

 Traffic Responses

-Guidework involves teamwork.
+Guide work involves teamwork.
 During a traffic check, it is important to notice and respond to your dog’s movements.
 Immediately following a traffic response, allow your dog to continue to watch the vehicle while you give only verbal praise.
 If in the middle of the street, allow your dog to continue forward on its own to complete the crossing, or you may say “curb” to resume movement to the up curb.
-If you feel you may have curved a bit during a back up with your dog, take a moment to check your orientation before resuming guidework.
-Once the situation has cleared and/or you are safely out of the street, take time to physically praise and reward your dog for a job well done!
-Whether we are walking, driving or riding, we need to be ready to adjust to the obstacles that get in our way.
+If you feel you may have curved a bit during a backup with your dog, take a moment to check your orientation before resuming guide work.
+Once the situation has cleared and you are safely out of the street, take time to physically praise and reward your dog for a job well done!

 Audio Streaming